-In identifying a child as needing SEN support, the class teacher, working with the SENCO and the child’s parents, will have carried out an analysis of the child’s needs.
+In identifying a child as needing SEND support, the class teacher, working with the SENDCO and the child’s parents, will have carried out an analysis of the child’s needs.
 This initial assessment will be reviewed regularly to ensure that support is matched to need.
 Where there is little or no improvement in the child’s progress, more specialist assessment may be called for from specialist teachers or from health, social services or other agencies beyond the setting.
-The SENCO will contact them, with the parents’ agreement.
+The SENDCO will contact them, with the parents’ agreement.

 Education, Health and Care assessment